Moebius (Stargate SG-1)

 "Moebius" is the two-part season finale for season eight of the Canadian-American military science fiction television series Stargate SG-1.
 The episodes were written by Joseph Mallozzi, Paul Mullie, Executive producers Brad Wright and Robert C. Cooper, the episodes were directed by Peter DeLuise.
 The episodes were the strongest episodes in the eighth season on the Nielsen household ratings with fellow Stargate SG-1 episode "New Order".
-The episode got strong reviews from major media publishers worldwide.
+The episode earned positive reviews from major media publishers worldwide.

-"Moebius" is about the discovery of a Zero Point Module (ZPM) by SG-1, the only problem is that it was taken by Ra after the Earth revolt more than five thousand years ago.
+"Moebius" is about the discovery of a Zero Point Module (ZPM) by SG-1.
+The only problem is that it was taken by Ra after the Earth revolt more than five thousand years prior.
 The team decides to travel back in time to get the ZPM and leave without changing history (based on the fact that Ra and company were most likely unaware of the ZPM's purpose), but they are unable to travel back to present time so they record a video for the United States government to find.
 In the alternate timeline, the government find the tape and subsequently the Stargate in Antarctica and decide to establish the Stargate Program but not to restore the original timeline.